PhantomInsights/summarizer/README.md

 Now that we have the final scores for each word it is time to score each sentence from the article.

 To do this we first need to split the article into sentences.
-I tried various approaches, including `RegEx` but the one that worked best was the `spacY` library.
+I tried various approaches, including `RegEx` but the one that worked best was the `spaCy` library.

 We will iterate again over the `doc` object we defined in the previous step, but this time we will iterate over its `sents` property.